dennisinteractive/drupal_console_commands/Extending-drupal-console.md

 ```

 **database:restore**
 We store db dumps on a folder that is mounted and becomes accessible inside the VM.
 The files are stored in gzip format.
 This makes downloading the database for a site to our VMs faster, when working remotely.
 Our workflow also involves copying the file inside the VM, unzipping and then the importing.
-All of these steps cannot be handled by database:restore command, so we needed to think of another option to fulfill our needs.
+All of these steps cannot be handled by *database:restore* command, so we needed to think of another option to fulfill our needs.

-One idea was  to only copy the dump from the server again, once there is a new dump available. i.e. reusing the same local copy of the zipped dump on subsequent database restores.
+Also, we only need to copy the dump from the server again once there is a new dump available. i.e. reusing the same local copy of the zipped dump on subsequent database restores.

 The two option we thought of were:
-- Forking Drupal console and sending a pull request with added functionality for the Drupal Console database:restore command.
+- Forking Drupal console and sending a pull request with added functionality for the Drupal Console *database:restore* command.
 - Creating our own Custom command.

 I decided to go with the second option for now and if that worked, issue a pull request.
 Besides, at this stage I did not know if our requirements were relevant for the rest of the community.

 ## 2. <a name="head-creating-custom-commands">Creating Custom commands.</a>
-After playing with built in commands I started looking into building our custom commands to fulfil our requirements, so we need the following:
+After playing with built in commands I started looking into building our custom commands to fulfil our requirements, so we needed the following:

 - **site:checkout** After the new site has been installed and the codebase committed, we needed an easy way of running repo commands without having to type the repo’s URL every time.
 Instead of the copying and pasting that occurs when working across the many sites that we have, we thought about using information that is already available on the [site’s yml file](#file-subscriptions-yml)
 - **site:compose** This will take care of running composer install/update